Pesticide — carbamate

 European UnionNot approved as a plant protection product.
 Not authorised for biocidal use in the EU.
 Regulatory

 United StatesEPA-registered for garden, lawn, and agricultural use.
 Registration review ongoing (draft human health risk assessment 2022).
 Available as Sevin in home and garden retail.
 No indoor use permitted.
+California: listed under Proposition 65 as a carcinogen (effective 2010) and a reproductive toxicant (effective 2009).
 Regulatory

 CanadaPMRA-registered.
 Re-evaluation ongoing.
 Available for home garden and agricultural use.
 Regulatory